jasonvandeventer/terraform_capstone/README.md

 **What I Learned**

-* Modular IaC with Terraform
+* How to modularize Terraform for production-ready IaC.
-* IAM and S3 access without credentials
+* Securely access AWS services via IAM roles (no static credentials).
-* Auto Scaling, ALB, and RDS best practices
+* Configure EC2 Auto Scaling with ALB integration.
-* IMDSv2 metadata and launch template intricacies
+* Use IMDSv2 and Launch Templates securely.
-* Debugging real AWS deployment failures
+* Troubleshoot and recover from real AWS deployment issues.
-* Production documentation standards for hiring visibility
+* Create clear, concise documentation for hiring visibility.